Two Work from Home Tools That Will Help You Right Now

 How to Share Your iPhone, iPad and Android Screen in a Zoom Meeting

-While some schools and companies have completely banned Zoom due to privacy and security concerns, others still carry on with this popular platform.
+While some schools and companies have completely banned Zoom due to privacy and security concerns — including lying about data protection — others still carry on with this popular platform.
 Learn how to screen mirror in a Zoom meeting with this guide.

 How to Share Your iPhone, iPad and Android Screen with GoToMeeting